Best 2019-2023 SK Subaru Forester Lift Kits (No Knock-Off Kits)

 Lifting your Forester can seem daunting and the array of choices out there makes it even more confusing.
 This article doesn’t contain every lift kit available, but we believe everything on our list is good quality and we would install any of them on our Subaru.
 If you’re in the market, research each of these options and see which one should fit your needs best.
 We recommend picking your top 2 or 3 options and then contacting the manufacturer to have any questions answered.
 If you have a good customer experience prior to purchasing, there is a good chance you’ll be taken care of if a problem occurs during installation.

 We hope this short article has been helpful as you begin your journey into the world of lifted Subarus.
 Browse the other articles here and check out the featured builds section to get inspiration for your build!

 Other Articles You May Find Helpful:

-Dan’s 2020 Forester Sport Sees More Trail Days Than Most 4×4’s… (Full Build List Included) When Subaru released the 2019 Forester, hardcore enthusiasts were outraged
+Lifted 2020 Subaru Forester Sport: It Sees More Trails Than Most 4×4’s (Full Build List Included) When Subaru released the 2019 Forester, hardcore enthusiasts were

 Whether you have a brand new Outback, Ascent, Forester, or maybe an older Impreza that needs a little extra grip and off-road capability, there are some good all terrain tire options that many Subaru drivers trust.
 We’ve tested our fair share of tires and scoured countless reviews online to bring you a list of our favorite all-terrain tires for your Subaru.